child looking at a tablet child looking at a tablet

 Safeguarding and photography/filming

-Sharing photos or video of your church services and activities online is a great way to communicate the life of your church with your community.
+Sharing photos or videos of your church services and activities online is a great way to communicate the life of your church with your community.
 However, this should be balanced with continuing to provide a safe and secure environment for all.
-Some members of our community may not feel comfortable appearing in video, and for others it may compromise their safety.
+Some members of our community may not feel comfortable appearing in a video, and for others, it may compromise their safety.
 Safeguarding, GDPR and creating safe places are all key factors before any recordings are made.

 Consent for photography and filming

-The form must include all the places that the photo or video may be used by the church.
+The form must include all the places where the photo or video may be used by the church.

 The National Safeguarding Team have created guidance for non-religious activities involving children and vulnerable adults in the Safer Environments and Activities guidance, which is linked below.

-Further advice can also be found on our 'Filmimg and photography' webpage.
+Further advice can also be found on our 'Filming and photography' webpage.

 Additional links